rdmarsh/elm/README.md

 ### Quick start

-> In a hurry, just do this:
+> In a hurry?
+Just do this:

 ```shell
 git clone https://github.com/rdmarsh/elm.git